zhcmeng/smolagents/docs/source/en/conceptual_guides/intro_agents.md

 Why is code better?
 Well, because we crafted our code languages specifically to be great at expressing actions performed by a computer.
 If JSON snippets were a better way, JSON would be the top programming language and programming would be hell on earth.

-Code has better:
+Writing actions in code rather than JSON-like snippets provides better:

 - **Composability:** could you nest JSON actions within each other, or define a set of JSON actions to re-use later, the same way you could just define a python function?
 - **Object management:** how do you store the output of an action like `generate_image` in JSON?
-- **Generality:** code is built to express simply anything you can do have a computer do.
+- **Generality:** code is built to express simply anything you can have a computer do.
-- **Representation in LLM training corpuses:** why not leverage this benediction of the sky that plenty of quality actions have already been included in LLM training corpuses?
+- **Representation in LLM training data:** plenty of quality code actions is already included in LLMs’ training data which means they’re already trained for this!

 This is illustrated on the figure below, taken from [Executable Code Actions Elicit Better LLM Agents](https://huggingface.co/papers/2402.01030).